SYS_CLOCK: 2026-01-21 00:00:00 UTC

 AI system "operation and maintenance" possesses physical advantages completely unavailable to humans:

-Conclusion: If you truly pursue 'extreme low carbon,' then large-scale use of AI to replace inefficient human repetitive labor is the true ecological redemption.
+Conclusion: If you truly pursue 'extreme low carbon,' then large-scale use of AI to replace inefficient human repetitive labor is often a more realistic emissions-reduction path.

 4.1 The Logic of the Bottle Cap